flybywiresim/aircraft/README.md

 **Q: How do I join the team?**

-A: Join our Discord server and either select your role from the bot at #roles.
+A: Head over to [Contributing.md](.github/Contributing.md) and join our Discord to get started.

 **Q: Is it payware?**